Statement of commitment on human rights and impact assessment

 To achieve a living wage, each player in the supply chain needs to support a living wage in their own capacity, including standard systems, retailers, brands, supplier companies, unions and other labour groups, industry organisations, governments, civil society, and academia. (source: Global Living Wage Coalition).
 Promoting workers’ rights of freedom of association and collective bargaining is particularly important.

-Kesko’s work to achieve a living wage and income in its supply chains
+Kesko’s work to promote a living wage and income in its supply chains

 • Internal training